-Created by Security Executive Council
+Created by Marleah Blades, Security Executive Council Senior Editor

-Risk management, on the other hand, is the implementation of policies and procedures to transfer or mitigate the identified risks that cannot be acceptedâ€¨by the organization.
+Risk management, on the other hand, is the implementation of policies and procedures to transfer or mitigate the identified risks that cannot be accepted by the organization.
 Risk oversight directs risk management, and both either directly or indirectly influence the security function.

 The full board is responsible for risk oversight, but portions of it are generally handled by board audit or risk committees, which are increasingly being assisted by outside parties, says Dick Lefler, former vice president and CSO of American Express and current Chairman and Dean of Emeritus Faculty for the Security Executive Council.

 "In the last two or three years, we have begun to see more consulting services specifically engaged by large global companies to come in and systematically identify risk in all the different parts of the enterprise, then group and prioritize those risks," he says.
 "Clearly, companies are increasingly embracing an enterprise risk management approach using distinct business and staff units to collectively work together and manage risk.
 The use of consultants to capture and identify risk is a complementary skill set that a lot of ERM teams are using to help them get an enterprise picture and understanding of the risk.

 "It also provides an independent perspective for the board to understand what the risks are so that they can influence the CEO and the senior management team to provide resources to the ERM group to manage those risks," Lefler adds.

 Ideally, risk oversight and risk management work together in a continuous cycle, Lefler says.
 The board systematically identifies and prioritizes risk-whether through audit and risk committees or with the help of consultants.
 Those findings and decisions are discussed with the CEO and/or the ERM team, which then creates or modifies plans to address the identified risks and presents results to the board.
 Once the proposed solutions are in place, the board monitors and audits the risk posture of the organization to determine whether the existing processes are managing risk effectively in line with the risk appetite, and the cycle begins again.

-Regardless of where security lies in the circle above, it is incumbent on security leaders to ensure that the significant risks under their purview are being clearly communicated up the chain to inform the board's decision on risk management priorities and resources.
+Risk Oversight-Risk Management CycleThe following graphic represents the cycle of risk oversight and risk management.
+Regardless of where security lies in the cycle, it is incumbent on security leaders to ensure that the significant risks under their purview are being clearly communicated up the chain to inform the board's decision on risk management priorities and resources.
 Likewise, the security function should have a clear understanding of the corporate risk strategy and appetite as defined by the board and senior management, so that security strategy and operational decisions can follow the board's philosophy.
 Without this two-way flow of information, neither can be entirely effective.

 Analyzing Board-Level Risk Yields Positive ResultsSecurity leaders can enhance their ability to both communicate risk effectively and align with board strategies by learning to see security risks the way the business is likely to see them.

 Research by the Security Executive Council has identified common enterprise risks that can be organized into eight descriptive board-level risk categories: Financial, Business Continuity & Resiliency, Reputation & Ethics, Human Capital, Information, Legal, Regulatory Compliance & Liability, New & Emerging Markets, and Physical/Premises & Product.

-Security leaders can learn by attempting to group every identified security risk, as well as all security programs and initiatives, into one of those categories (note that all organizations are unique, and more or fewer categories may be used depending on industry and size).
+Security leaders can learn by attempting to group every identified security risk, as well as all security programs and initiatives, into one of those categories.
+(Note that all organizations are unique, and more or fewer categories may be used depending on industry and size.)
 This grouping can also be compared to the critical organizational risks the board has identified.
 This way, the security function can present a direct link between each business category and the potential use of a security program to mitigate the risks identified.
 It can lead to a number of positive results:

 1. Improved communication.
 Because the flow of information is critical to effective risk management and effective risk oversight, it behooves the security leader to communicate risks and solutions in a framework with which the board is already familiar.
 Grouping risks in board-level categories creates this framework, ensuring the information presented can be easily understood.